China summons US envoy to protest detention of Huawei exec | WTOP

 The U.S. alleges that Huawei used a Hong Kong shell company to sell equipment in Iran in violation of U.S. sanctions.
 It also says that Meng and Huawei misled American banks about its business dealings in Iran.

-Huawei, in a brief statement emailed to The Associated Press, said “we have every confidence that the Canadian and U.S. legal systems will reach the right conclusion.”
+In a brief statement emailed to The Associated Press, Huawei said “We have every confidence that the Canadian and U.S. legal systems will reach the right conclusion.”

 Canadian officials have declined to comment on Chinese threats of retaliation over the case, instead emphasizing the independence of Canada’s judiciary along with the importance of Ottawa’s relationship with Beijing.